3mdeb/news-and-ideas/post.md

                       # in most cases
 ```

-BTW. stack overflow is kind of attack that exploit stack
+BTW. stack overflow is kind of attack that exploits stack
-so that stack overlap with global variable.
+so that stack overlaps with a global variable.
 Originally it
 could overwrite code to, but modern OSs prevent writing code
 section and executing data section.
 Note that on 32-bit OSs
 stack cells are only 4-bytes long.